 The most important adhesive molecule to be lost in order for the tumor cells to become mesenchymal is E-cadherin.
 E-cadherin is usually substituted with N-cadherin, which is responsible for the metastatic and invasive behavior of malignant neoplasms.
 In specific tumors such as meningiomas, E-cadherin is over-expressed.

-Certain signalling pathways are also activated in cancer that facilitates epithelial–to–mesenchymal transformation such as bone morphogenetic protein (BMP7).
+Certain signaling pathways are also activated in cancer that facilitates epithelial–to–mesenchymal transformation, such as bone morphogenetic protein (BMP7).

 Angiogenesis and Lymphangiogenesis in Malignant Neoplasms

 At this stage, it should be evident that malignant neoplasms in order for them to metastasize or invade the lymphatic system or distant organs, they should have access to the blood and lymphatic streams.
 This is achieved by two processes known as angiogenesis and lymphangiogenesis.

 Angiogenesis in malignant neoplasms is the result of the expression of several molecules that are pro-angiogenic.
 One common example is the over-expression of vascular endothelial growth factors that are responsible for the induction of the formation of new blood vessels.

 Lymphangiogenesis is defined as the formation of new lymphatic vessels inside the tumor and is believed to play a key role in the lymphatic spread of malignant neoplasms.